Appearance

 }

-The next step is adding the project to the backend solution.
+The next step is to add the project to the backend solution.
 Then, for the Server

 project, we'll add a Project Reference to the custom project.
 In our example, this results in the following structure: